sharc-lab/FPGA_ECE8893/Lab2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This lab can take considerable time and experimentation compared to the previous one so be sure to take a look at it early ahead and schedule time for it accordingly.

+<h4>Bonus</h4>
+If the overall latency is less than 670ms, 1 extra point.
+If the overall latency is less than 630ms, total 2 extra points.
+If the overall latency is less than 600ms, total 3 extra points.

 <h4>References:</h4>

 &nbsp;&nbsp;&nbsp;&nbsp;[1] Lab 2 Reference Article:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;https://sharc-knowledgebase.netlify.app/articles/cnn/tiling-based_convolution_for_hls/<br>
 &nbsp;&nbsp;&nbsp;&nbsp;[2] Conv Layer Reference:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-convolutional-neural-networks

 <h4>Some constraints to follow:</h4>